zerothi/sisl/README.md

    - __setuptools__
    - A fortran compiler

-Installing sisl can be performed using this command:
+Subsequently manual installation may be done using this command:

     python setup.py install --prefix=<prefix>